When You Feel Like You Have Lost Yourself

 The noise just gets loud sometimes.

-And when the noise gets loud — the comparison, the pressure, the overthinking, the old stories — it is hard to hear your own voice underneath it.
+And when the noise gets loud — the comparison, the pressure, the overthinking, the old stories — it is hard to hear your own voice underneath it all.

 That is the work.
 Not fixing you.
 You are not broken.